 Vaccines prevent serious, life-threatening viral diseases and a proper vaccination program is important for any wellness plan for dogs.
-For puppies that means vaccinations every 4 weeks from 8 to 16 weeks of age against parvovirus, distemper virus, hepatitis virus and influenza virus.
+For puppies that means vaccinations every 4 weeks from 8 to 16 weeks of age against parvovirus and distemper virus.
 But, why give so many shots?
 Wouldn’t one shot with a booster be enough?
 The answer is no because the immunity mom gives to puppies inactivates vaccines.

 What are vaccines?